 - Similarly, if your bananas are ripening too quickly, peel them and slice them up.
 Then place the slices in a freezer bag and in your freezer.
 Frozen bananas blend up beautifully and add a great texture to smoothies.

 - If you like your smoothies cold and frosty, and you don’t have frozen bananas, add a few ice cubes to the blender.

 - Store your flax meal in a tightly sealed container and in the refrigerator so it doesn’t become rancid.
 If stored properly, flax meal can last in the refrigerator for up to six months.

 - Add a scoop or two of your favorite protein powder for some added protein.
-Unflavored protein powder works best so you can enjoy the delicious flavors of the banana and almond milk that make this smoothie so good.
+Unflavored protein powder works best so you can enjoy the delicious flavors of the banana and almond butter that make you àthis smoothie so good.